gregfoletta/articles.foletta.org/content/post/2020-05-09-snakes-and-ladders.markdown

 <tbody>
   <tr>
    <td style="text-align:left;"> exact </td>
-   <td style="text-align:right;"> 0.2060743 </td>
+   <td style="text-align:right;"> 0.2025199 </td>
   </tr>
   <tr>
    <td style="text-align:left;"> over </td>
-   <td style="text-align:right;"> 0.2674711 </td>
+   <td style="text-align:right;"> 0.1686919 </td>
   </tr>
 </tbody>
 </table>
 The next step is to perform some diagnostics on these models.
 The first thing to look at is a graph of the residuals versus the response variable.
-There are two things that stand out:

 ```r